lensesrequired/deck-builder-api/README.md

 # Deck Builder API

 This project contains a Python API, deployed using Heroku, that facilitates 1) custom card designing and 2) deck building card game playing.
+For more details on how a game is supposed to be played, check out <a href="https://youtu.be/5jNGpgdMums">this video</a> that walks through a classic example of a deck building game that was my inspiration for this program.

 For the first part, the creation of a deck, the API supports a set of card attributes that the user can specify and configure.
 Using those, the API creates cards that the user could print and play.
 Users can also choose from a set of art to use as a background for a card.
 This is implemented using Pillow.
 In order to have a nice intermediate way to test the API, flask-restx will be used to supply Swagger integration and convenient modelling.